luxfi/evm/docs/releasing/README.md

 ## When to release

-- When [Lux](https://github.com/luxfi/node/releases) increases its RPC chain VM protocol version, which you can also check in [its `version/compatibility.json`](https://github.com/luxfi/node/blob/master/version/compatibility.json)
+- When [Luxd](https://github.com/luxfi/luxd/releases) increases its RPC chain VM protocol version, which you can also check in [its `version/compatibility.json`](https://github.com/luxfi/luxd/blob/master/version/compatibility.json)
-- When EVM needs to release a new feature or bug fix.
+- When Subnet-EVM needs to release a new feature or bug fix.

 ## Procedure